 Selling online can be scary.
 What if your item gets lost in the mail?
 Stolen?
 How can you trust an online gold, silver or jewelry buyer?

-CashforGoldUSA is our choice for gold buyers, because they meet these requirements and more, paying within 24 hours and offering a 10% bonus if you ship within a week of receiving your mailer.
-The company has an A+ rating with the Better Business Bureau.
+CashforGoldUSA is our choice for gold buyers because they meet our requirement: paying within 24 hours, offering a 10% bonus if you ship within a week of receiving your mailer, and 100% free shipping if you chose not to sell your item.
+They offer insured shipping up to $100,000 through Jeweler's Mutual Insurance and have an A+ rating with the Better Business Bureau.

 - Get a quote online through the gold buyer, based on the weight and quality of your item.
 If you don't know the details, just estimate.